JohnAkindipe/linkin/README.md

 # Linkin — URL Shortener API

-A simple URL shortener service with auto-expiry, rate limiting, analytics, and a custom 404 page.
+A simple URL shortener service with auto-expiry, rate limiting, and a custom 404 page.

 ---